 So many businesses use Microsoft products globally.
-Whether it is for email, online file sharing, or virtual communications, it’s no wonder that Microsoft is the world’s most impersonated brand, clocking in at 43% of all brands.
+Whether for email, online file sharing, or virtual communications, it’s no wonder that Microsoft is the world’s most impersonated brand, clocking in at 43% of all brands.

 In the form of Windows executables, malware attachments are often (74% of the time) sent to users.

-The e-mails looked like reminders and instructions from the organization to prevent spreading the coronavirus.
+The e-mails looked like reminders and instructions from the organization to prevent the spreading the coronavirus.
 However, a link included landed users on a fake Microsoft Outlook login page that sent the entered data directly to hackers.